 Frieling USA Double Wall Stainless Steel French Press Coffeemaker

-Fifth on our list -the Frieling USA Double Wall Stainless Steel French Press.
-Available in 3 exterior finishes, this exclusive Italian made French press by Frieling is certainly no stranger among coffee aficionados.
+Fifth on our list -the Frieling USA Double Wall Stainless Steel Press.
+Available in 3 exterior finishes, this exclusive Italian made press by Frieling is certainly no stranger among coffee aficionados.
 Having gotten their start in 1988, Frieling not only brings years of vast experience but also a world full of innovation to every single serve ware that they design.
 We also particularly love the fact that their Frieling French press doesn’t compromise on taste as well.
-So you can have a fully functional French press that’s also elegant and beautiful too.
+So you can have a fully functional press that’s also elegant and beautiful too.

-Highlights of the Frieling French Press Coffeemaker
+Highlights of the Frieling Press Coffeemaker

 - Double wall insulation that retains heat for a much longer time